R.A.W Hitman 2: The Assassinations

 R.A.W Hitman 2: The Assassination is a non-fiction novel by former R&AW agent Lucky Bisht, created by author S. Hussain Zaidi.
 Published by Simon & Schuster on December 3, 2024, it is the sequel to R.A.W.
 Hitman: The Real Story of Agent Lima.

-The book follows Agent Lima, a skilled hitman for India’s R&AW, detailing eight of his most dangerous and successful global missions.

 The book’s launch was attended by author Vikram Chandra, Bollywood actor Jimmy Shergill, and directors Abbas-Mustan. & Soumya Pandey.